EPF Interest 2025-26: 8.25% Credited to Your Account

 How is EPF interest calculated?

 Under Paragraph 60 of the EPF Scheme, 1952, interest is calculated on the monthly running balance in your EPF account and compounded annually.
 Contributions made earlier in the financial year earn interest for more months than late contributions.
-The passbook update happens after EPFO completes the annual credit exercise following the official gazette notification.
+The annual interest is posted as a single credit entry after EPFO completes the credit exercise following the government's notification.

 Primary Sources